 Go to our 1% FOR THE PLANET section

 1% of SAOLA shoe sales goes towards supporting these people and their projects so that our children, grandchildren, and future generations can enjoy wildlife, and animals like the SAOLA, as much as we have.

 Your purchase of SAOLA shoes supports our friend, Patrick Kilonzo, and his organization, MWALUA WILDLIFE TRUST.
 Patrick, a native of Kenya, has watched many animals perish over the recent years due to severe droughts in the region.
 Climate change will only continue to make this area of Africa susceptible to droughts, affecting the wildlife and eco-systems of the region.

-In response, Patrick began MWALUA WILDLIFE TRUST, a grassroots organization that relies on volunteer efforts to supply sustainable water systems to wildlife communities, while also promoting human-wildlife coexistence.
 Volunteers work with communities to raise awareness about conservation, to promote ecological restoration, and to increase ethical economic opportunities to protect Kenya’s nature and biodiversity.
 Animals affected by Patrick’s organization include elephants, buffalo, zebras, impala, and more – all of whom rely on the area’s resources for their survival.
 Patrick is working to create long-term solutions that will prepare the surrounding parks and eco-systems in times of need.

 Lola ya Bonobo or "Bonobo Sanctuary" is located in the Democratic Republic of the Congo (DRC).
 Friends of Bonobos is a group of caregivers, volunteers, and committed individuals who provide aid to bonobos that are prey to poaching.